egel-lang/egel-lang.github.io/index.md

 ## The Egel interpreter

-The Egel interpreter is implemented in C++ and designed to go from reading the sources to evaluation fast, though these goals are somewhat at odds which each other.
+The Egel interpreter is implemented in C++ and designed to swiftly go from reading the sources to evaluation, though these goals are somewhat at odds which each other.

 The interpreter assumes that scripts are for small automation tasks